DecLearn/declearn/examples/quickrun/readme.md

 ## The data

 Your data, in a standard tabular format.
-This data can either require splitting or be already split by client
+This data can either require splitting or be already split by client.
+If your data requires splitting, we provide with an experimental data splitter with currently a limited scope.

 Requires splitting:

-* You have a single dataset and want to use provided utils to split it
+* You have a single dataset and want to use provided utils to split it between simulated clients
 * In which case you need to mention your data source in the TOML file, as well as details on how to split your data.
 See `./custom/config_custom.toml` for details.